salonikamboj/NLP_Final_Project_Group4/README.md

 ## How to Run the Notebooks

-* Open either NLP baseline model.ipynb or NLP fine-tuned model.ipynb in Jupyter Notebook or Google Colab.
+* Download and upload either NLP baseline model.ipynb or NLP fine-tuned model.ipynb in Jupyter Notebook or Google Colab.

 * Make sure to enable GPU runtime if you are running the fine-tuned model (in Colab: Runtime → Change runtime type → GPU).